 The factors set forth at 11 CFR 100.5(g)(4) (and repeated at 11 CFR 110.3(a)(3)) are used to determine whether political committees and/or sponsoring entities are affiliated under the Act.
-If political committees are affiliated, a single limit will apply to the aggregate of contributions made by them and to the aggregate of contributions
+If political committees are affiliated, a single limit will apply to the aggregate of contributions made by them and to the aggregate of contributions received by them.
+2 U.S.C.
+441a(a)(5); 11 CFR 110.3(a)(1); see also 2 U.S.C.
+441a(a)(1)-(2).
+Moreover, as indicated in section 114.8(g), a federation's ability to solicit the restricted class of the corporate members of a State trade association is dependent upon whether the federation's PAC and the PAC of the State association are considered to be one political committee under the Act.
+Where entities are not per se affiliated, under 11 CFR 100.5(g)(3) and 110.3(a)(2),2 Commission regulations provide for an

-1 Generally, these provisions provide that the restricted class personnel of a member corporation of a trade association may be solicited for contributions to a trade association's SSF only if the member corporation separately and specifically approves the receipt of such solicitations for the calendar year and does not grant such approval to any other trade association for the same calendar year.
+Generally, these provisions provide that the restricted class personnel of a member corporation of a trade association may be solicited for contributions to a trade association's SSF only if the member corporation separately and specifically approves the receipt of such solicitations for the calendar year and does not grant such approval to any other trade association for the same calendar year.
 11 CFR 114.8(c) and (d).
 An approval granted to a State trade association that is an affiliate of a federation will constitute an approval for solicitation by the federation for its SSF.
 See 11 CFR 114.8(g)(2); see also Advisory Opinions 1995-17 and 1995-12.